hellwolf/yul-dsl-monorepo/hs-pkgs/yul-dsl/README.md

 YulDSL - A DSL For Solidity/YUl
 ===============================

-YulDSL provides an embedded domain-specific language (EDSL) called 'YulDSL' for transpiling Haskell code to Solidiy/Yul code.
+YulDSL provides an embedded domain-specific language (EDSL) called 'YulDSL' that models Solidiy/Yul code in Haskell.

 Motivation
 ----------